 Retaliation Guidelines in the EU Whistleblower Directive

-Under the directive, appeals-type processes for whistleblowers will become more important than ever as a ‘safety-valve’ to provide a channel for complaints about the handling and recognition of their report, and also any retaliation.
-Almost uniquely, the directive incorporates a ‘reverse burden of proof’ regarding retaliation—such that it is not up to the whistleblower to prove that they were retaliated against but, instead, the company or organisation has to prove that they did not retaliate.
-As highlighted in Part 1, given that in most companies and organisations retaliation prevention extends only to a policy or, perhaps, periodic post-report follow-up, the reverse burden of proof will likely require a demonstrably more proactive and communicative approach to anti-retaliation, including analysis of whistleblower reports and their consequences for reporters, including effects on measures such as pay, bonus, annual review, overtime and shift allocations
+Under the EU Whistleblower Protection Directive, appeals-type processes for whistleblowers will become more important than ever as a ‘safety-valve’ to provide a channel for complaints about the handling and recognition of their report, and also any retaliation.
+Almost uniquely, the directive incorporates a ‘reverse burden of proof’ regarding whistleblower retaliation—such that it is not up to the whistleblower to prove that they were retaliated against but, instead, the company or organisation has to prove that they did not retaliate.
+As highlighted in Part 1, given that in most companies and organisations whistleblower retaliation prevention extends only to a policy or, perhaps, periodic post-report follow-up, the reverse burden of proof will likely require a demonstrably more proactive and communicative approach to anti-retaliation, including analysis of whistleblower reports and their consequences for reporters, including effects on measures such as pay, bonus, annual review, overtime and shift allocations

 There is no question that the directive brings with it major change for companies and organisations of all sizes, such that they will now need to address whistleblowing, helplines and whistleblowers in ways previously unseen, certainly in the EU.